WeblateOrg/weblate/docs/admin/management.rst

     Use language code instead of language name in output.

-You can either define which project or component to use (eg.
-``weblate/master``) or use ``--all`` to list translators from all existing components.
+You can either define which project or component to use (for example ``weblate/master``) or use ``--all`` to list translators from all existing components.